SherG/cool-iron/blog/facebook-ads-roi.md

 Now let's dial in the data from your CLV.
 This is where you get true clarity.

-The business owner paid $200 to get a client worth $35,000.
+The business owner paid $200 to get a client worth significantly more.

 With data at the center, we get clarity.